Part 1 – Microservices: It’s not (only) the size that matters, it’s (also) how you use them

 In any large-scale installation there will be several administrators: Network administrators, Windows admins, Unix admins, DB admins, etc.

 - Transport cost is zero

-A simple example of why this is a fallacy we can look at the cost of serializing / deserializing from the internal representation to / from JSON / XML / …
+For a simple example of why this is a fallacy we don’t need to look any further than the cost of serializing / deserializing between internal memory representation and JSON / XML / Protobuf / Avro / …

 - The network is homogeneous

 Most networks consist of various brands of network equipment, which supports various protocols and communicate with computers with different operating systems, etc.

 The review of the 8 fallacies of distributed computing is far from complete.
 If you are curious, Arnon Rotem-Gal-Oz has made a more thorough review (PDF format).

 What is the alternative to 2 way (synchronous) communication between services?

 The answer can among others be found in Pat Hellands “Life Beyond Distributed Transactions – An Apostate’s Opinion” (original article from 2007) / “Life Beyond Distributed Transactions – An Apostate’s Opinion” (updated and abbreviated version from 2016)